Health Studies - Neurodiagnostic Technology, Associate in Applied Science

 - Comply with professional ethics, maintain patient safety and confidentiality.

-- Demonstrate knowledge of Neurodiagnositc Technology (NDT) equipment and instrumentation.
+- Demonstrate knowledge of Neurodiagnostic Technology (NDT) equipment and instrumentation.

 - Comply with recommended electrode application and removal techniques.

-- Clinically correlate Neurodiagrrostic Technology studies to neurological disorders and anatomy.
+- Clinically correlate Neurodiagnostic Technology studies to neurological disorders and anatomy.

 - Demonstrate effective communication skills for the health care environment.